hcaumo/Ripple/README.md

 8. **Third-Party KYC/AML Service**
    - Integrates with the platform via WebHook to perform KYC and AML checks, ensuring compliance and blocking users if their AML status changes.

-## Narratives
+## Process

 ### Register Process

-**Drexfy** is an innovative platform designed to facilitate the sale of credit from SMEs (Small and Medium-sized Enterprises) as securitized financial products to debt investors.
-The registration process is a critical component of the platform, ensuring that all users undergo thorough KYC and AML checks to maintain the highest standards of compliance and security.
+The registration process is a component of the platform, ensuring that all users undergo thorough KYC and AML checks to maintain the compliance and security.

 ![register_process](https://github.com/hcaumo/Ripple/assets/65081463/42d7aa6b-8f8d-400c-b50b-aafebf422f8a)